Highwood Vintage Contoured Strat Saddles

 Mismatched Saddles on Strats

-To correct this issue, we will fit this instrument with the wider 11.2mm saddles instead of the original, but incorrect, 10.8mm.
+To correct this issue, we will fit this instrument with the wider 11.2mm saddles that the bridge is intended for, instead of the original, but incorrect, 10.8mm.

 About Guitar Repair Long Island